Analysis | The long-dead ’2020 was stolen’ claim gets more nails in its coffin

 Any idea that Democrats could flip on the fraud machine to steal elections at will was, at best, on life support on Tuesday morning.
 By Wednesday morning, it had passed on to Conspiracy Theory Heaven, the notice in the newspaper asking that people contribute to Trump’s super PAC in lieu of flowers.
 After all, if the Democrats could steal elections particularly in places that they control, why did they lose the Virginia gubernatorial race and only barely manage to hold New Jersey (assuming they do)?
 Did the all-powerful invisible fraud machine suddenly falter?

 Again, there’s a simpler explanation.
 After taking the White House, Democrats became responsible for the direction of the country.
-President Biden’s dire approval numbers and his party’s failure to pass legislation, coupled with factors like high gas prices and the elevation of education issues (thanks in part to a campaign in right-wing media) created a very difficult environment even in heavily blue states.
+President Biden’s dire approval numbers and his party’s failure to pass legislation, coupled with factors such as high gas prices and the elevation of education issues (thanks in part to a campaign in right-wing media) created a difficult environment even in heavily blue states.
 The issue wasn’t that the fraud machine broke.
 It was that Republicans could win even in blue states with candidates who weren’t Trump in environments that were centered on Democratic problems and not Republican ones.

 But these are the sorts of races that, in theory, rampant fraud operations would be expected to resolve.
 If Democrats could inject a bunch of votes to give the Democrat a narrow win one year ago, why couldn’t they one day ago?

-Well, the conspiracy theory website Gateway Pundit has an answer: it was a classic double-cross.
+Well, the conspiracy theory website Gateway Pundit has an answer: It was a classic double-cross.

-“[W]here were the magical votes this year?” the site’s Jim Hoft frothed.
+“Where were the magical votes this year?” the site’s Jim Hoft frothed.
 “Was this omission on purpose?
 Was this part of a larger psyop on the American public?
 Was this part of their game?
 Throw in McAuliffe as a sacrificial lamb knowing they can steal any future election at will?”

-This followed a breathless explanation of how Biden benefited from fraudulent votes last year, something that Hoft insisted “have yet to be explained.”
+This followed a breathless explanation of how Biden benefited from fraudulent votes last year, something that Hoft insisted has “yet to be explained.”
 It has been explained, of course; there was no rampant or significant fraud.
 It’s just that Hoft and the like are uninterested in reality when surreality is so much more interesting and lucrative.

 Conservative writer Erick Erickson, a denizen of the real world, has for months anguished at Republican insistences that fraud occurred.
 After the Virginia result was clear, he offered some thoughts to others in his party.